Look, Zoom, Understand: The Robotic Eyeball for Embodied Perception: Method

 \section{Method}

-\subsection{Overall approach}
+\subsection{Overall Approach}

-In this section, we elaborate on how to construct the proposed \textbf{Robotic EyeBall (REB)} system.
-We assembled a “robotic eyeball” capable of movement and perception in 3D space using a 2D pan-tilt mount and a zoomable camera.
-At the algorithm level, we adapt Qwen2.5-VL(7B) to achieve instruction following, scene perception and understanding, and camera control (~\cref{fig:pipeline}).

-\textbf{Problem Formulation.} We first formally define the task studied in this paper.
-The input consists of two components: (a) Visual observation: an initial RGB image captured by the camera; (b) Natural language instruction: a textual command describing the desired outcome.

-The goal of the system is to output a sequence of action tokens that can be decoded into camera control commands, specifically along three dimensions: Pan adjustment $\Delta\theta_1$: controls the horizontal rotation of the camera; Tilt adjustment $\Delta\theta_2$: controls the vertical rotation of the camera; Zoom adjustment $\Delta zoom$: controls the focal length.
+In this section, we elaborate on the proposed \textbf{EyeVLA} framework.
+The system consists of a hardware platform, the \textit{Robotic EyeBall} (REB) comprising a two-axis pan-tilt mount and a zoomable camera, and an algorithmic pipeline that adapts Qwen2.5-VL (7B) for joint perception and camera control (see Figure~\ref{fig:pipeline}).
+At inference time, the system receives an initial wide-field image together with a natural language instruction, predicts a compact action triplet $\mathbf{a}$, and drives the physical actuators to acquire a zoomed-in, task-relevant view in a single forward pass, without iterative search or manual intervention.

+\textbf{Problem Formulation.} We formally define the task of \textit{language-guided active visual perception}.
+Let $\mathbf{I}_0 \in \mathbb{R}^{H \times W \times 3}$ denote an initial RGB image captured by a PTZ camera at its default pose, and let $\mathcal{L}$ denote a natural language instruction specifying the information need (e.g., ``What is the brand of the pen?'').
+The objective is to learn a policy $\pi$ that predicts a camera adjustment action $\mathbf{a} = (\Delta\theta_1, \Delta\theta_2, \Delta z)$, where: \begin{itemize} \item $\Delta\theta_1 \in \mathbb{R}$: horizontal pan angle change; \item $\Delta\theta_2 \in \mathbb{R}$: vertical tilt angle change; \item $\Delta z \in \mathbb{R}_{>0}$: zoom magnitude change. \end{itemize} The predicted action drives the PTZ actuator to reposition and rescale the camera's field of view, yielding a new observation $\mathbf{I}_1$ in which the task-relevant visual detail is centered and maximally resolved.
+Formally, we seek:

-By autoregressively predicting a sequence of action tokens, which are decoded into these three physical quantities, the system can drive the "Robotic EyeBall" to autonomously adjust its viewpoint in 3D space, aligning the resulting visual state with the semantic intent expressed in the natural language instruction, thereby achieving language-guided active visual perception.
+where $\mathcal{R}$ measures the task-relevant information gain in the resulting view $\mathbf{I}_1(\mathbf{a})$ with respect to the instruction $\mathcal{L}$.
+In practice, we instantiate $\pi$ as an autoregressive VLM that generates a sequence of discrete action tokens, which are then decoded into the continuous action triplet $\mathbf{a}$.
+By autoregressively predicting these tokens, the system drives the Robotic EyeBall to autonomously adjust its viewpoint in 3D space, aligning the resulting visual state with the semantic intent expressed in the instruction.